 Simulations are similar to role play and offer many of the same benefits (skills development and attitude change).
 The difference in the simulation is that greater effort is put into simulating the actual conditions of real life examples of the problem being addressed.
 In other words, they are more 'lifelike' than role play.
-For
+For example, a student may be confronted with a real superior officer, or an actual member of the public, in a simulation exercise in which the offering of a bribe to a police officer is the dilemma being examined.
+Experts can play an advisory role in developing the simulations and providing feedback on the participants' contributions.
+The more 'lifelike' character makes the learning experience potentially more intense and long lasting.
+Simulations require more effort to organise and run, compared to other change instruments.

-Tactical decision games/scenario based training237
+Tactical decision games/scenario based training